jmoyou2011/LLM-Nvidia-Comparision/README.md

 ### Additional Work

-1. Extend this work performance to other types of models on the Nvidia AI foundational models catalog.
-This was a strict text-to-text model comparison where the model payloads were of the same structure.
+1. Extend this work performance to other types of models on the NVIDIA AI Foundation Models catalog.
+This was a strict text-to-text model comparison where the model payloads were of the same/similar structure.

-2. Rework the async aiohttp notebook to solve for errors in calling the API in an asynchronous fashion i.e. solving for null content when the status_code is 202.
+2. Leverage libraries such as async to send off requests simultaneously.
+Not sure if multiple concurrent requests from the same key will be denied.
+TBD.

-3. Extend the functionality to evaluate the metrics of each LLM under Information Retrieval metrics such as MMR, BLEU Score, ROUGE and, others.
+3. Extend the functionality to evaluate the metrics of each LLM for accuracy to different topics.
+Each request gives back a text response.
+Evaluating the speed of an LLM is easy, but accuracy is not and it is very dependent on the use case.
+Possibly leverage [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval)

-4. Extend the functionality to evaluate metrics by certain LLM packages such as [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval)